gordon-cs/cps371-jonathan-manos-weather/README.md

 page.
 * Changed Format of Display - Instead of using cards to display information, Used rows and columns to display information more beautifully.
+* Added new Data Points - More information displayed and grouped in appropriate areas.